 - 1. MUST SEND WRITTEN EXCUSE TO SCHOOL within 3 days of returning to school.
 After the 3 day grace period, the absence will be marked as unexcused! - 2.
 A maximum of 10 parent notes can be used to verify absence.
 After 3 unexcused absences a warning letter will be sent home. - 3.
-All other absences must be verified with a doctor's excuse or will be counted as unexcused. - 4.
-All doctor excuses must include doctor's name and phone number for verification.
+After the 10th unexcused absence, all other absences must be verified with a doctor's excuse or will be counted as unexcused. - 4.
+All doctor excuses must include a doctor's name and phone number for verification.